esthy07/alx-system_engineering-devops/0x00-shell_basics/README.md

-File 0-current_working_directory prints the current working directory
+File 1-listit display the contents list of your current directory